accoffin12/streaming-07-FinalMTA/README.md

 MTA_ProducerV3.py
 ```

 Allow the code to run through the lines of the CSV.
-Remember that the process must be itnerupped in the terminal containing the Consumer as it will not terminate on its own.
+Remember that the process must be interrupted in the terminal containing the Consumer as it will not terminate on its own.
 If escape on the Prodcuer is necessary use Ctrl + C.

 # 10. Results
-Using multiple consumers on a compelx data stream can be beneficial when handling massive amounts of data.
+Using multiple consumers on a complex data stream can be beneficial when handling massive amounts of data.
 It's important to note that each Consumer set was designed to execute a specific series of tasks to produce a CSV output.
-While the process of writing a CSV is not complex to code, it can be labor intensive for a computer.
+While the process of writing a CSV is not complex to code, it can be labor-intensive for a computer.
 The outputs for each of the scripts can be found in the Output CSV(V1, V2).
 The Producer and Consumers were run in stages while being developed as tests.
-For those screen shots please see the "ScreenShots" folder.
+For those screenshots please see the "ScreenShots" folder.

 **Screenshot Key:**
 1. MTA_ConsumeLine7V2.py Code
 2. Terminal: MTA_LineQV2.py
 3. Terminal: MTA_ProducerV2.py
 4. Terminal: MTA_Line5V2.py
-5. RabbitMQ Admin Pannel
+5. RabbitMQ Admin Panel
 6. Terminal: MTA_Line7V2.py

 ![LqL5L7ConsumeV2Test3.PNG](Screenshots/LqL5L7ConsumeV2Test3.PNG)